-In North Carolina, any business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In North Carolina, any business operating under a fictitious name will need to register an Assumed Business Name.
+Learn more about what an Assumed Business Name is, who needs one and how to register.

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
-This name is often referred to as an Assumed Name in North Carolina.
+An Assumed Business Name also known as a DBA or “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.

 When a business wants to operate under a name other than their legal name, the state of North Carolina, like most states, require the business to register their business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.